lamw/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/compliance/Get-VCFComplianceHistory.md

 ## Synopsis

-Retrieves the history for all VCF compliance audits that have been performed
+Retrieves the history for all compliance audits that have been performed.

 ## Syntax